Records, Submissions & Photographs

 All the best and wishing you a great time birding on the Great White Cape.

-If you were lucky enough to find a rarity on the headland last year please submit your description as follows:
+Submissions need not be onerous to prepare.
+Often a good quality photograph showing the salient identification features is sufficient.
+If you were lucky enough to find a rarity on the headland last year please submit your submission as follows:

 Similarly, claims for species requiring a description for Yorkshire should be submitted to the Yorkshire Naturalists Union Rarities Committee; the list of species requiring a description in addition to those listed on the BBRC website is as follows: